Photos Of Klay Thompson Are Going Viral Before The Suns-Warriors Game

 Photos Of Klay Thompson Went Viral Before The Suns-Warriors Game

-The Golden State Warriors are hosting the Phoenix Suns at Chase Center in San Franchise, California, on Friday evening.
+The Golden State Warriors hosted the Phoenix Suns at Chase Center in San San Francisco, California, on Friday evening, and won 118-96.

 Before the game, five-time All-Star Klay Thompson was getting shots up, and he was doing so in his full uniform.